MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-365-change-guide.md

 ## Footnotes

+1:<span id="footnote-1"></span>
-<div id="footnote-1">Footnote 1:</div> Net Promoter Score (NPS) is an industry calculation that measures user preferences for a product or service.
+Net Promoter Score (NPS) is an industry calculation that measures user preferences for a product or service.
 NPS is calculated by accounting for users who detract, support, or are neutral toward the target of the examination.
 Subtracting the percentage of Detractors from the percentage of Promoters yields the Net Promoter Score, which can range from a low of -100 (if every customer is a Detractor) to a high of 100 (if every customer is a Promoter).

+2:<span id="footnote-2"></span>
-<div id="footnote-2">Footnote 2:</div> With a 1.5 margin of error.
+With a 1.5 margin of error.

-Footnote 3:<span id="footnote-3"></span>
+3:<span id="footnote-3"></span>
 Microsoft provides controls over the diagnostic data collected from user endpoints, as described in [Use policy settings to manage privacy controls for Microsoft 365 Apps for enterprise](https://docs.microsoft.com/DeployOffice/privacy/manage-privacy-controls).
 To the extent that Microsoft is a processor or subprocessor of Personal Data subject to the GDPR, the GDPR Terms in the [Microsoft Online Services Data Protection Addendum](https://www.microsoft.com/en-us/licensing/product-licensing/products#:~:text=Online%20Services%20Data%20Protection%20Addendum%20%28DPA%29%20When%20you,The%20DPA%20is%20an%20addendum%20to%20the%20OST.)
 Attachment 3 govern that processing and the parties also agree to the following terms in this sub-section (“Processing of Personal Data; GDPR”).

+4:<span id="footnote-4"></span>
-<div id="footnote-4">Footnote 4:</div> For guidance about opting in to these service release channels, see [Set up the Standard or Targeted release options](https://microsoft-my.sharepoint-df.com/:x:/p/tabriggs/EagrVwgMlWxAiQhXZaOxcnoBpJvtc1e79KkMNjszu9gPqg).
+For guidance about opting in to these service release channels, see [Set up the Standard or Targeted release options](https://microsoft-my.sharepoint-df.com/:x:/p/tabriggs/EagrVwgMlWxAiQhXZaOxcnoBpJvtc1e79KkMNjszu9gPqg).

+5:<span id="footnote-5"></span>
-<div id="footnote-5">Footnote 5:</div> If your entire organization is on a semi-annual cadence, you might find that the six-month period between feature updates causes your clients to fall out of compliance with regulatory requirements or internal policies as you wait an such an extended period between releases.
+If your entire organization is on a semi-annual cadence, you might find that the six-month period between feature updates causes your clients to fall out of compliance with regulatory requirements or internal policies as you wait an such an extended period between releases.

+6:<span id="footnote-6"></span>
-<div id="footnote-6">Footnote 6:</div> This consists of a selected subset of non-security updates for Semi-Annual Enterprise Channel.
+This consists of a selected subset of non-security updates for Semi-Annual Enterprise Channel.

+7:<span id="footnote-7"></span>
-<div id="footnote-7">Footnote 7:</div> For Configuration Manager to be able to manage Office updates, an Office COM object needs to be enabled on the computer where Office is installed.
+For Configuration Manager to be able to manage Office updates, an Office COM object needs to be enabled on the computer where Office is installed.
 The Office COM object takes commands from Configuration Manager to download and install client updates.
 You can enable the Office COM object by using client policy in Configuration Manager, Group Policy, or the Office Deployment Tool.
 If you use more than one method, the Group Policy setting determines the final configuration.

 ## Microsoft Corporation Non-Disclosure Agreement for Compliance Materials
 <details>